collinrbr/FPCAnalysis/docs/scripts.md

 Scripts will typically generate larger data files and/or process them.
 Below we describe the scripts.

-Scripts were designed to work with macOS/linux and there may by some calls by the os.system(*cmd*) that may still need to be updated for other operating systems.
+Scripts were designed to work with macOS/linux and there may be some calls by the os.system(*cmd*) that may still need to be updated for other operating systems.

 ## Running FPC sweeps

-There are several scripts for generate sweeps of FPC data of dHybridR, Gkeyll, and Tristan shock simulations.
+There are several scripts for generating sweeps of FPC data of dHybridR, Gkeyll, and Tristan shock simulations.
 They have names of the form generateFPC*.py.

 There are both serial and parallel ways of running this code.